 Ungar’s life story had many chapters, some of which were positive and others negative.
 He was a respected player in terms of his skill level, but he was notorious for berating dealers when he lost a pot, and he was considered to be quite arrogant.
 Even his friend Mike Sexton said he didn’t like the way Ungar treated dealers.

 He did, however, have some positive qualities as a human being that didn’t involve gambling talent.
-Ungar was considered generous with his friends, and he deeply cared about his daughter, Stephanie, who was 14 at the time of his death.
+Ungar was considered generous with his friends, and he deeply cared about his daughter, Stefanie, who was 14 at the time of his death.

-Ungar kept a photo of Stephanie with him during the 1997 Main Event.
+Ungar kept a photo of Stefanie with him during the 1997 Main Event.
 ESPN announcer Gabe Kaplan showed off that picture to viewers in Ungar’s post-game interview, asking the now three-time world champion if this would be the beginning of big things for him.

 “Stuey, let me ask you a question,” Kaplan began.
 “I think I know you well enough to ask this question.
 In 1980 and 1981, you won the championship but you weren’t smart after that.
 Your life didn’t go 100-percent on the right course.
 Now you’re older, you’re wiser, you’re 43-years old.
 Do you think you’re going to do things differently now?”